 For maximum safety, your contract Booking KOL/KOC must definitely include the following clauses:

-- Detailed Timeline: Clearly stipulate the script submission date, approval date, airing date, and duration the post is kept on the channel.
+- Detailed Timeline: Clearly specify script submission date, approval date, airing date, post retention time on channel.

-- KPI Commitment: Minimum KPI level for views/engagement (if agreed) and handling plan if not achieved.
+- KPI Commitment: Minimum KPI levels for views/interactions (if agreed) and handling plan if not achieved.

-- Intellectual Property Rights: Which channels the brand can use the image/video on, for how long.
+- Intellectual Property Rights: Which channels the brand has the right to use the image/video on, for how long.

 - Payment Terms: Details on payment milestones, conditions for the next payment.